Pearland, Texas: Geography

 Pearland is within northern Brazoria County at (29.554349, −95.295959), south of the city of Houston.
 Portions of the city extend north into Harris County, and a smaller portion extends west into Fort Bend County.
 The city is bordered by Houston and Brookside Village to the north, Manvel to the south, Almeda Rd/FM 521 to the west, and Friendswood to the east.
 Downtown Houston is about 16 mi to the north of the city.

 According to the United States Census Bureau, Pearland has a total area of 122.9 sqkm, of which 1.2 sqkm, or 0.94%, is covered by water.
 In 2009, the city reported that the combined area of the city limits and of nearby unincorporated areas, including Country Place and Silverlake, was 72 sqmi.

 Neighborhoods

 About 83% of Pearland is residential, which is a major contributing factor to the high population.
 The city is home to many master-planned communities; Sunrise Lakes, Southern Trails, Southdown, Lakes of Highland Glen, and Shadow Creek Ranch are among the most popular master-planned communities in Brazoria County.
 Country Place and Silverlake are in unincorporated areas near Pearland.

 Demographics

+As of the 2020 census, 125,828 people and 32,177 families resided in the city.